Mapping the many different Americas that make up the United States

 This week, a map was published showing a much more complex political structures beyond the usual Republican versus Democrat/red versus blue divisions.

-Colin Woodward, a reporter at the Portland Press Herald and author of American Nations: A History of the Eleven Rival Regional Cultures of North America, showed in his study that the United States was not so united.
+Colin Woodard, a reporter at the Portland Press Herald and author of American Nations: A History of the Eleven Rival Regional Cultures of North America, showed in his study that the United States was not so united.
 His map comprised a disparate patchwork quilt of 11 nation states.

 He based his research on linguistic dialects, voting trends, opinion polls and demographic trends from when the first settlers landed in eastern shores and moved west, pitching up homes as they migrated.

-Woodward, writing in the autumn issue of Tufts University’s alumni magazine, found that the cultural fissures between regions could be used to understand much about the political affiliations of the people living in each area and their outlook on everything from civic issues to the role of government.
+Woodard, writing in the autumn issue of Tufts University’s alumni magazine, found that the cultural fissures between regions could be used to understand much about the political affiliations of the people living in each area and their outlook on everything from civic issues to the role of government.
 “There’s never been an America, but rather several Americas – each a distinct nation,” he writes in Tufts magazine.

 “Our continent’s famed mobility has been reinforcing, not dissolving, regional differences, as people increasingly sort themselves into like- minded communities.”